Skip to content

 Interleaved versus blocked practice diagram showing AAA BBB CCC pattern for blocked practice with high in-session performance but low retention, versus ABC ABC ABC interleaved pattern with lower in-session performance but higher long-term retention, based on Kornell and Bjork 2008 Blocked practice feels smoother during study.
 Interleaved practice loses the in-session illusion and wins the test.
 Kornell & Bjork (2008).

-Kornell and Bjork (2008) showed that mixed practice produced better test scores even though students rated the mixed sessions as worse learning.
-People prefer blocked study because the within-block repetition feels smooth.
+Kornell and Bjork (2008) showed mixed practice produced better test scores even though students rated those mixed sessions as worse learning.
+You’ll lean toward blocked study because the within-block repetition feels smooth.
 Smooth during study.
 Poor at recall.

 Practice typeIn-session confidenceTest performance (1 week later)